englishphilosophy/english-philosophical-texts/GUIDELINES.md

 paragraphs_, with the block quotation as a distinct paragraph in between the other two.
 This does not reflect the intended structure of the text, which is of a single paragraph with a block quotation inside it.
-Thus the first option, with only one line break either side of the quotation, is to be preferred.
+Thus the first option, with only one line break either side of the quotation, is required.

 #### 2.1.6.
 Foreign text